ElenaChes/C-Graphics-2D-Painting-Tool/README.md

 # C 2D Painting Tool.

-A college project in C, with the requerment to be a simplified dup of Microsoft's Paint.
+A college project in C, with the requerment to be a simplified dupe of Microsoft's Paint.

 # Installation